-Auto-Trail owners.
+Auto-Trail welcomes you to the ranks of Auto-Trail owners.

 This handbook has been designed to enable you to derive the maximum benefit and enjoyment from your motorhome; its information will be beneficial to experienced and new motorhomers alike.